vboussange/PhDthesis/draft/conclusion.md

 ## Concluding remarks
 - This thesis contributed to a better understanding of eco-evolutionary processes in economic and biological systems, by connecting discplines together.
-- In light of the results from \cref{chap1,chap3}, I believe that the paradigm of eco-evolutionary dynamics, in combination with network to capture realistic structures and interactions, is appropriate for better understanding the mechanisms shaping biological and ecological systems.
+- In light of the results from \cref{chapi,chapiii}, I believe that the paradigm of eco-evolutionary dynamics, in combination with network to capture realistic structures and interactions, is appropriate for better understanding the mechanisms shaping biological and ecological systems.
 - In biological systems, I expect that it can provide a better understanding of species richness distribution, environmental filtering, structuration patterns, productivity
 - In economic systems, I expect that it can advance our understanding on diversification processes, xxx,
 - ML can leverage the advances, by accelerating the improvement of models and by directly testing theories (Automate the process of discovery), as well as providing a way to assimilate data into models.
 - We are far from understanding biodiversity at a planetary scale comparable to how we understand Earth’s climate.
 Yet, what is at stake for human societies around the world, is at a minimum comparable to those derived from climate change.
 - It is unlikely that we will find, as Einstein did more 100 years ago, the fundamental laws that rule biological systems.
 Is is also unlikely that, as XX said, big data and ML will sort out by itself the rules.
 The vision of Kant is surely more appropriate to understand fundamental biological rules, and we believe that ML can realy help fuse concepts and precetps.
 - Mathematics may provide keys to deep connections between concepts:
-  - What are the connections between stochastic trajectories used in \chap4, and the stochastic dynamics of individuals in IBM in \chap1?
+  - What are the connections between stochastic trajectories used in \chapiv, and the stochastic dynamics of individuals in IBM in \chapi?
   - Variational methods to shape our theorizing
 - Bayesian approach is may be the right approach for ML \cite{gelman1995bayesian}
 - The new paradigm proposed to comprehend economic change, econobio, could further help us understand deeper organizational principles, such as xxx.